wholesomecode/wholesome-block-comments/README.md

 Features include:
 - Ability to add threaded comments to individual blocks.
 - Ability to mark a block as draft, so that it does not appear on the front end.
+- Granular email notifications, for posts you have authored, commented on or contributed to.

 ## Screenshots